taramason/personalSite/README.md

 Answer the following questions:

 * What are the most important questions you have about the mocks and how they should work?
 **_What is the main purpose of this page (sometimes this is not as obvious as you would think).
 What is that on/off switch on the rt side?
 How do we want it to work/look on mobile?
 Will mobile have the same functionality?
 Is the main center image one static image or is it broken up into separate images (each item of furniture is a separate image?)
 What does the data look like that I will be loading in?
-What do you want it to look like when any button is clicked, another message is sent/received?
+What do you want it to look like when any button is clicked, or when another message is sent/received?
 After something has been rated, should there be some indication that it has been done (like the hover icon turns lighter or something)?
 Have you done any User Testing on this page, if so what where the results?_**

 * What seems like, potentially, the biggest unknown?
 **_What is that "on/off" switch in the "your living room concept" div on the right side ??
 What is the proposed functionality?_**